|

 document that a "joint technology development was made with

-is in their 50th Anniversary promotional booklet, published in 1990.
+statement is in their 50th Anniversary promotional booklet, published

 Canon historian Peter Dechert states that "Mamiya may have built the